Close Menu

 Boosting Innovation and Growth

 Diversification can also drive innovation and growth within a company.
-Expanding into new areas often requires businesses to think creatively and develop new capabilities.
+Expanding into new areas often requires businesses to think creatively and develop new the middle cost.
 This can lead to breakthroughs in product development, process improvement, and operational efficiency.

 For example, when Apple diversified from computers into smartphones, it revolutionized the mobile phone industry with the introduction of the iPhone.
 The success of the iPhone not only boosted Apple’s growth but also spurred innovation across its entire product ecosystem, leading to new product lines like the iPad, Apple Watch, and AirPods.